tanner-wauchope/Text-Predictor/README.md

 Text-Predictor
 ==============

-Computes the co-occurrence rate between a target word and each phrase in a collection of documents.
-Each text is processed on separate Amazon virtual machines via MapReduce.
-Written in Java.
+It analyzes a corpus of documents to find the co-occurrence rates between words and phrases.
+The Hadoop MapReduce framework is used to process documents in parallel on many Amazon EC2 virtual machines.
+I wrote this with the help of a skeleton in Java.